Boa Island

 Boa Island features a counterscarp rath (grid ref: H0744 6250) as well as carved stones, graveyard and enclosure (grid ref: H0852 6197), all in Dreenan townland and all Scheduled Historic Monuments.

-The Lustymore stone figure was moved here in 1939 from the nearby island of that name.
+The two sided Lustymore stone figure was moved here in 1939 from the nearby island of the same name.
+It and the similar Dreenan figure are collectively known as the archaeological significant Boa Island figures.
+Both are thought to date from the 1st century AD.
 The oldest stone monument on the island is a denuded cairn at Inishkeeragh Bridge near the southern tip of the island.

-Name of the island

-Boa Island is named after Badhbh, sometimes spelled, Badb, the Celtic goddess of war.
-Badhbh sometimes took the form of a carrion crow, most notably on the shoulder of the warrior, Cúchulainn, after he died in battle.
-At other times she is depicted as a wolf.

-She is one of a triad of Celtic war goddesses that included her sisters, Macha and Morrigan.
-They were born to a mother goddess, Ernmas, who is mentioned in Lebor Gabála Érenn and Cath Maige Tuired as one of the Tuatha Dé Danann.

-Badb is said to have caused confusion among the enemy in battles, providing victories to her side.
-Battlefields were named, the land of the Badb, by the Celts in Ireland.

 Stone figures

+The Boa Island figures are two stone statues in the island's Caldragh graveyard.
+They are assumed to date from the Irish Iron Age period and consist of two anthropomorphic carved stone statues known as the Dreenan and Lustymore figures.

-Two unrelated anthropomorphic carved stone statues called the Boa Island figure and the Lustymore Island figure are now found together in Caldragh graveyard on Boa Island.
-Caldragh graveyard dates from the Irish early Christian period (400–800 AD).
-Both of the figures were badly damaged when they were first found.
-They have been placed beside each other on unrelated pillars in the graveyard which is the original location of the Boa figure.
+Both figures were badly damaged when found.
+They are today placed beside each other on unrelated pillars in the graveyard, which is the original location of the Boa figure.
 A canopy was placed over them to protect them from the weather, however this has since been removed.
 Both of the stone figures are generally accepted to be the likeness of pagan deities.

-The larger of the figures is the Boa Island bilateral figure.
-It is regarded as one of the most enigmatic and remarkable stone figures in Ireland.
-It is called a Janus-figure because it has two faces, reminding some of the Roman two-headed deity Janus, however, it is not a representation of Janus.
-It is thought to represent a Celtic deity and could represent a Celtic goddess as readily as a god, especially given the name of the island.
-In Celtic culture, heads were very important because they were thought to contain a person's spirit after their death.
-Severed heads were taken in triumph after battles.
+The graveyard itself dates from the Irish early Christian period (400–800 AD).